knowthelist/fhem-tablet-ui/README.md

 - **data-active-color**            : rgb value or color name for the text and icon in case active-pattern is matching (default same as data-color)
 - **data-active-background-color** : rgb value or color name for the back in case active-pattern is matching (default same as data-background-color)
 - **data-active-border-color**     : rgb value or color name for the border in case active-pattern is matching (default same as data-border-color)
+- **class**                         : blank,

+class 'blank' force to open the given URL on a new window

 ####Spinner widgets
 - **data-color**                   : rgb value or color name for the level bar (default 'orange')